nikhil/nikhil.github.io/_posts/2014-09-26-Adding-Weather-and-Gmail-info-to-my-i3-Status.markdown

 ### The Gmail Script

-The gamil script in the wiki was not parsing the xml correctly.
+The gmail script in the wiki was not parsing the xml correctly.
 I fixed the issue.
 The script shows the number of unread emails you have:

 {% highlight bash linenos %}